 Not everyone who is eligible for parole, however, will be granted parole.
 Rather, the inmate and his or her attorney will appear before the Oklahoma Pardon and Parole Board at a parole hearing to determine whether or not the parole will be granted.

 The Board looks at several characteristics of the inmate and his or her case.
 Among the factors considered include things like various versions of the offense, other convictions, substance abuse, mental health history, treatment programs, disciplinary record, risk assessment, and more.

 At the parole hearing, the "offender's delegation," or people authorized to speak on the inmate's behalf, is comprised of two people, only one of whom is allowed to speak.
 The person speaking on behalf of the inmate is given only two minutes to speak.

 The two minutes afforded to make an argument in favor of parole are contrasted by the five minutes given to the victim or his or her representative, and to the district attorney, who is not limited by time in his or her argument against parole.

 For this reason, it is important that the offender's delegate is an experienced parole lawyer, who can make the convincing argument on the offender's behalf in such a brief time.

 If you are an Oklahoma inmate who is approaching parole eligibility, or if you have been released on parole but accused of parole violations, contact an attorney who can help.
-At our attorneys have helped those convicted of crimes in Oklahoma to be released on parole or to be granted a pardon, and we offer quality defense representation in cases of parole violation or probation violation.
-Call Law Firm of Oklahoma to see how we can help you.
+At the Law Firm of Oklahoma our attorneys have helped those convicted of crimes in Oklahoma to be released on parole or to be granted a pardon, and we offer quality defense representation in cases of parole violation or probation violation.
+Call (405) 608-4990 to see how we can help you.